qlu-lab/BADGERS/README.md

 ```
 UKbiobank_1738_inputlist.csv file contains ID and name for UK-Biobank traits

-For each UK-Biobank trait there will be one corresponding database file in weight_db folder and two corresponding covariance files in cov folder
+For each UK-Biobank trait there will be one corresponding database file in the weight_db folder and two corresponding covariance files in cov folder

-For example for a trait with name 50_raw, there exist one database file 50_raw.db in weight_db folder that holds GWAS summary stats for this trait and two covariance files with name 50_raw_cov.txt.gz which held variance of snps in 50_raw.db and 50_raw_cov_tn.txt.gz which held pheontype of these snps in 1000 Genomes Project in cov folder
+For example for a trait with name 50_raw, there exist one database file 50_raw.db in weight_db folder that holds GWAS summary stats for this trait and two covariance files with name 50_raw_cov.txt.gz which held variance of SNPs in 50_raw.db and 50_raw_cov_tn.txt.gz which held phenotype of these SNPs in 1000 Genomes Project in cov folder

 ### Step3: Perform analysis

-Here is how user gets the association between UK_biobank traits and complex disease
+Here is how the user gets the association between UK_biobank traits and complex disease

 ```
 python BADGERS.py \